-The Producer Price Index for final demand rose 0.1 percent in August, seasonally adjusted, the U.S. Bureau of Labor Statistics reported today.
-Final demand prices moved up 0.2 percent in July and 0.1 percent in June.
-(See table A.) On an unadjusted basis, the final demand index rose 1.8 percent for the 12 months ended in August.
+The Producer Price Index (PPI) for final demand rose 0.1% in August, seasonally adjusted, the U.S. Bureau of Labor Statistics reported today.
+Final demand prices moved up 0.2% in July and 0.1% in June.
+On an unadjusted basis, the final demand index rose 1.8% for the 12 months ended in August.

-In August, the advance in final demand prices is attributable to a 0.3-percent increase in the index for final demand services.
-In contrast, prices for final demand goods fell 0.5 percent.
+In August, the advance in final demand prices is attributable to a 0.3% increase in the index for final demand services.
+In contrast, prices for final demand goods fell 0.5%.

-The index for final demand, less foods, energy, and trade services, rose 0.4 percent in August following a 0.1-percent decline in July.
-For the 12 months ended in August, prices for final demand less foods, energy, and trade services moved up 1.9 percent.
+The index for final demand, less foods, energy, and trade services, rose 0.4% in August following a 0.1% decline in July.
+For the 12 months ended in August, prices for final demand less foods, energy, and trade services moved up 1.9%.

-Final demand services: The index for final demand services advanced 0.3 percent in August after edging down 0.1 percent in July.
-Almost 80 percent of the broad-based increase can be traced to prices for final demand services less trade, transportation, and warehousing, which climbed 0.5 percent.
-Margins for final demand trade services rose 0.2 percent, and prices for final demand transportation and warehousing services advanced 0.3 percent.
+Final Demand Services: The index for final demand services advanced 0.3% in August after edging down 0.1% in July.
+Almost 80% of the broad-based increase can be traced to prices for final demand services less trade, transportation, and warehousing, which climbed 0.5%.
+Margins for final demand trade services rose 0.2%, and prices for final demand transportation and warehousing services advanced 0.3%.
 (Trade indexes measure changes in margins received by wholesalers and retailers.)

-Product detail: A major factor in the increase in prices for final demand services was the index for guestroom rental, which moved up 6.4 percent.
+Product Detail: A major factor in the increase in prices for final demand services was the index for guestroom rental, which moved up 6.4%.
 The indexes for fuels and lubricants retailing; apparel, footwear, and accessories retailing; chemicals and allied products wholesaling; gaming receipts (partial); and insurance also advanced.
-Conversely, margins for machinery and vehicle wholesaling declined 4.2 percent.
+Conversely, margins for machinery and vehicle wholesaling declined 4.2%.
 The indexes for health, beauty, and optical goods retailing and for support activities for oil and gas operations also decreased.
-(See table 4.)

-Final demand goods: The index for final demand goods moved down 0.5 percent in August, the largest decrease since falling 0.6 percent in January.
-Over 80 percent of the August decline can be attributed to prices for final demand energy, which dropped 2.5 percent.
-The index for final demand foods moved down 0.6 percent, while prices for final demand goods less foods and energy were unchanged.
+Final Demand Goods: The index for final demand goods moved down 0.5% in August, the largest decrease since falling 0.6% in January.
+Over 80% of the August decline can be attributed to prices for final demand energy, which dropped 2.5%.
+The index for final demand foods moved down 0.6%, while prices for final demand goods less foods and energy were unchanged.

-Product detail: Almost two-thirds of the August decline in the index for final demand goods can be traced to prices for gasoline, which dropped 6.6 percent.
+Product Detail: Almost two-thirds of the August decline in the index for final demand goods can be traced to prices for gasoline, which dropped 6.6%.
 The indexes for fresh and dry vegetables, diesel fuel, corn, home heating oil, and ethanol also moved lower.
-In contrast, prices for meats advanced 3.0 percent.
+In contrast, prices for meats advanced 3.0%.
 The indexes for iron and steel scrap and for residential electric power also increased.